Spooni-Development/spooni_development_website/docs/doc_scripts/spooni/spooni_hotel.md

 If you have any problems, you can always open a ticket in the [Spooni Discord](https://discord.gg/spooni).

 ## 2. Usage
-Go to a configured room and open the menu with the prompt.
-You can then rent your room there, with money.
+With this script, you can create hotels where guests can rent rooms.
+The script allows you to name rooms, set prices and determine the rental period.
+You can also create storage and checkroom areas.
+It offers an easy way to manage and customize your hotel.

 ## 3. For developers